kirs53/kirs53/README.md

+# Data

+For interactive visualization to work, place the [tiles](https://disk.yandex.ru/d/_7vkdEcVB2md0w) folder in the current repository directory

 # Deep Scatterplots for the Web

 This is a library for allowing interactive visualization of extremely large datasets, in browser.